Click here for recent news on pension de-risking from Edward Stone Law.

 - Annuity “lift-outs” where the defined benefit plan sponsor transfers some of its pension liabilities to an insurance company or other annuity provider by moving some, but not all of the plan participants out of the defined benefit plan.
 When using this pension de-risking strategy the defined benefit plan sponsor does not terminate the plan.

 In 2012 General Motors and Verizon Communications both entered into what are known as “pension de-risking” transactions by replacing all or part of their pension obligations to groups of former employees with annuities issued under group annuity contracts.
 Bristol-Myers Squibb followed suit in 2014, transferring $1.4 billion in pension obligations to Prudential.
 In 2015 Kimberly-Clark, Lincoln Electric Company, and J.C.
 Penney all purchased group annuity contracts to settle pension obligations.
 In late 2016, Farmington, Connecticut based United Technologies (UTC) transferred $7.75 billion of outstanding pension obligations in a pension de-risking transfer.
 United Technologies is the corporate umbrella for a long list of well-known brands: Otis Elevator, Carrier Corp, Pratt & Whitney, Hamilton Sunstrand, Kidde Corp, Chubb Security, B.F.
 Goodrich, UTC Aerospace Systems, Sikorsky Aircraft, and many more.
-More companies have followed suit in 2017, including Memphis based International Paper, and the New York Times Co.
+More companies continued to engage in pension de-risking transfers in 2017, including International Paper, Dow Dupont, Accenture, NCR Corporation, and the New York Times Co.

 These pension de-risking transactions involving the purchase of group annuity contracts move the retirees beyond the comprehensive and uniform protections intended by Congress under ERISA and into various non-uniform state statutory and common law regimes offering varying and sometimes inferior protections to retirees.